thabo-moyo/thabo-moyo/README.md

 #### About me

-- 🔭 I’m currently working on PHP Laravel/VueJS.
+- 🔭 I’m currently working with PHP Laravel/VueJS.
 - 🌱 I’m currently learning Golang.
 <!--
 - 👯 I’m looking to collaborate on ...